"I can’t do this anymore."

 Letting go of someone you cared about isn't easy.
-But as you release everything to God—and surrender your fears and feelings and hopes and dreams—he heals your love-weary heart.
+But as you release everything to God—and surrender your fears and feelings and hopes and dreams—He heals your love-weary heart.
 He lays down a new path.

-As you release your grip on whatever it is that you are holding on so tightly, and replace it with Jesus (and his unchanging truth), He will restore your weary, wayward or willful heart and lead you to brighter days and renewed joy.
+As you release your grip on whatever it is that you are holding on to so tightly, and replace it with Jesus (and his unchanging truth), He will restore your weary, wayward or willful heart and lead you to brighter days and renewed joy.

 * * *